 A Trophy Is a Record

 Even the most incredible sports event of all time will one day be forgotten.
 Trophies serve as a lasting testament to specific achievements.
 No athlete wants their effort to be forgotten, and an award is a rugged object that will tell the story for years to come.
 This quote from Trophy Outlet sums it up: “A trophy makes that moment of victory last forever.”
 Trophies immortalized a pivotal time in an athlete's life when all of that work paid off.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Michael Kazmi is a long-distance runner, health coach, personal trainer, and all-around fitness enthusiast from Boulder, CO.
-When Michael is not playing sports, he is writing about them, and he is passionate about helping fellow athletes to improve performance by improving training methods.
+When Michael is not playing sports, he writes about them.
+He is passionate about helping fellow athletes to improve performance by improving training methods.